-(5) Miscellaneous Functions
+5. Miscellaneous Functions

-Pursuant to Section 53.255, the Commission certifies assessors who have completed a course of study concerning the assessment of ad valorem property taxes.
-Each assessor must complete a course of study approved by the Commission as a qualification for commencing or continuing in office.
+Pursuant to Section 53.255, RSMo, the Commission certifies assessors who have completed a 32 hour course of study concerning the assessment of ad valorem property taxes.
+Each assessor, unless specifically exempted by statute, must complete a course of study approved by the Commission as a qualification for commencing or continuing in office.

-The Commission has the general duty to study the tax laws and taxing systems of other states and make recommendations to the General Assembly on needed tax legislation, Section 138.380(4), as well as to give advice and opinions on all questions of doubt as to the true and intent meaning of the provisions of Chapter 138, relating to the equalization and review of tax assessments.
-Section 138.320.
-Also, the Commission has the authority to place omitted property on the assessment rolls any time during the tax year.
-Section 138.380(3).
+The Commission has the general duty to study the tax laws and taxing systems of other states and make recommendations to the General Assembly on needed tax legislation.
+Section 138.380(4), as well as to give advice and opinions on all questions of doubt as to the true and intent meaning of the provisions of Chapter 138, RSMo, relating to the equalization and review of tax assessments.
+Section 138.320, RSMo, Also, The Commission has the authority to place omitted property on the assessment rolls any time during the tax year.
+Section 138.380(3), RSMo.